-I have created a phone mockup template for Adobe XD so my presentations look more like a phone than a vertical rectangle.
+I have created an Adobe XD phone mockup template so my presentations look more like a phone than a vertical rectangle.
 This makes the client’s experience more realistic and pleasing, and I thought others might be able to use the files in a similar fashion.

 There may be other ways of producing a mockup like this.
 If that’s the case, I’d like to hear about it.
 I know the phone could be created as one or more vector files, and that might be the optimal solution.
 But this is a very easy way to improve the appearance of a phone presentation, and I’ve made the files free to download for anyone.